 Space Added Value

-SAVANT uses Earth Observation still imagery and video data from space, in addition to other data sources, to conduct advanced analytics for traders.
-Earth Observation data adds unprecedented timeliness and targetability that gives the SAVANT service a real edge over the current range of information tools and solutions.
+SAVANT uses Earth Observation data from space, in addition to other data sources, to conduct advanced analytics and deliver insights to traders.
+By utilising a range of Earth Observation satellites to collect data from across the world, the product delivers unprecedented timeliness and targetability that gives SAVANT indices a real edge over traditional sources of data and information services.